 Special Populations: Gender

-Systemic exposure is higher in women than men.
+Systemic exposure is 43% higher in females than in males.

 Use: Labeled Indications

-Erosive esophagitis: Healing of all grades of erosive esophagitis for up to 8 weeks; to maintain healing of erosive esophagitis and relief of heartburn for up to 6 months.
+Erosive esophagitis: Healing of all grades of erosive esophagitis in adults for up to 8 weeks (capsules only); to maintain healing of erosive esophagitis and relief of heartburn for up to 6 months.

-Gastroesophageal reflux disease: Treatment of heartburn associated with symptomatic nonerosive gastroesophageal reflux disease (GERD) for 4 weeks.
+Gastroesophageal reflux disease: Treatment of heartburn associated with symptomatic nonerosive gastroesophageal reflux disease (GERD) in adults for 4 weeks.

 Refer to adult dosing.